jakeqaverch/Engagement-Survey/README.md

 # Individual Question Analysis

-## On a scale of 0 to 10, how likely is it that you would recommend DataSkillUp as a place to work?
+## On a scale of 0 to 10, how likely is it that you would recommend DataSkillUp as a place to work? (eNPS)
+### Base Counts
 | Number | Count | Proportion |
 |--------|-------|------------|
 | 1      | 14    | 0.014      |